gbdrummer/symbiocss/02_css.md

 ---

-We're obviously going to have some global css we need to deal with, so let's consider CSS Rule #3 above: **"Once you have established a context for the elements in your document, only add styles that are specific to that context."**
+Now, we're obviously going to have some global css we need to deal with, so let's consider CSS Rule #3 above: **"Once you have established a context for the elements in your document, only add styles that are specific to that context."**

-Let's say we have global styes for our`h2` and `section` tags:
+Let's say we have global styes for `h2` and `section` tags:

 ```CSS
 /* Global rules --------------------------------- */